r2-studio/robotmon-scripts/scripts/com.r2studio.TsumBeta/README.md

 # TsumTsum script
-This is the successor of the script `com.r2studio.Tsum`.
+This is the successor of the script [`com.r2studio.Tsum`](https://github.com/r2-studio/robotmon-scripts/tree/master/scripts/com.r2studio.Tsum).

+## Script description

+This script automates the following tasks:
+- Receiving items from the mailbox
+- Sending hearts to all friends
+- Playing the game
+- Buying pickup capsules and select / premium boxes (*experimental*)

 ## Roadmap